Are you ready to separate finances fairly

 A simpler path.
 Lower costs.
 Less conflict.

-And a way to move on with confidence and peace of mind.
+And a way to move on with clarity and confidence.

 "Thank you so much for making this happen.